abstractj/gawky/README.md

 ## Installation

-Clone the repository

-And then execute:

-    $ bundle install

-Or install it yourself as:

     $ [sudo] gem install gawky

+Or if you want the latest changes

+    $ [sudo] gem install gawky --pre

 Copy the sample.json file to gawky.json at your HOME directory